shrikantbhute/metagenomicsonhoffman/README.md

 --------------------------------------
 ## Installing and running KneadData

-If the $HOME directory is full, download to SCRATCH. however, you will need to modify $PATH everytime you reestablish a new connection via ssh or you can permanently change $PATH via direct modification of a .rc file `.bashrc` if you're using bash.
+If the $HOME directory is full, download to SCRATCH. however, you will need to modify $PATH everytime you reestablish a new connection via ssh or you can permanently change $PATH via direct modification of a config file `.bash_profile` if you're using bash. if you're submitting job via `qsub` you probably want to modify `.bash_profile`.
 ```bash
 pip install kneaddata -target /u/scratch/j/julianne
 echo $PATH